Blog

 SAE J1939 Data Traffic Generator For Diesel Engine Network Simulation

-First of all, PGNs are not only used for data transmission; they also manage diagnostics and protocol management.
-Our systems support any PGN data frame, and they use the protocol features to simulate an SAE J1939 node.
-Secondly, our devices and simulation software do not simulate specific diesel engines.
-SAE J1939 is a generic protocol for diesel engines, and the user can set up a collection of PGNs that simulates a particular engine as close as possible.
+First, PGNs are not only used for data transmission; they also manage diagnostics and protocol management.
+Our systems support any PGN data frame and use the protocol features to simulate an SAE J1939 node.
+Second, our devices and simulation software do not simulate specific diesel engines.
+SAE J1939 is a generic protocol for diesel engines, and the user can set up a collection of PGNs that simulates a particular engine as closely as possible.

-In the following, I will provide a few examples of how the simulation works.
+I will provide a few examples of how the simulation works in the following.
 For a full explanation of our Windows software, please refer to the J1939Monitor Software User Manual.

 In this case, we recommend our SAE J1939 Starter Kit and Network Simulator: